gehtsoft-usa/PDF.Flow.Examples/README.md

 You should only purchase a commerical license only when the project goes alive.
 Please contact [Gehtsoft USA LLC](https://gehtsoftusa.com) to discuss the licensing.

+Please refer our [wiki] (https://github.com/gehtsoft-usa/PDF.Flow/wiki) for useful articles and links.

+All examples published in this repository are under Apache 2.0 license.